adamjmurray/Ember-Drum-Sequencer/README.md

 ---------------------
    * The demo runs best in WebKit-based browsers (Chrome and Safari).

-   * Chrome sometimes randomly crashes when attempting to load too much HTML5 audio at once... refresh a couple times and it should work?
+   * Chrome sometimes randomly crashes when attempting to load too much HTML5 audio at once, especially when developing locally.
+Refresh a couple times and it should work?
 The intialization of the app could probably be optimized to work around this, but I believe its a bug in Chrome and *they* should deal with it.

    * It works in Firefox, but I made use of the [range input](http://www.w3.org/wiki/HTML/Elements/input/range), which is not yet supported in Firefox.
 So these degrade to a text input.
 It's not as nice, but it works.